dfe-analytical-services/mp-lookup/README.md

 https://raw.githubusercontent.com/dfe-analytical-services/mp-lookup/refs/heads/main/mp_lookup.csv
 ```

+Though given the concatenated format of the location codes, we'd suggest anyone using code looks through `R/data_update.R` and the source packages.
+Particularly if you are wanting a location hierarchy, you should use the [dfeR package](https://github.com/dfe-analytical-services/dfeR) directly.

 ### Development dependencies

 All packages used in this repo are based on the latest versions available, currently there is no package management in place.